-An east London teenager has achieved top GCSE grades and is on her way to becoming a doctor - despite also being a carer for her two blind parents.
+An east London teenager has achieved top GCSE grades and is on her way to becoming a doctor - despite also being a carer for her parents.

 Cother Nada Toba, from Forest Gate, has scored mostly 8 and 9 grades in her GCSEs - equivalent to high As and A*s - even though she has had to fit her studies around caring for her parents.

-The Forest Gate Community School student hopes to become a doctor, inspired by her father's sight loss.
+The Forest Gate Community School student hopes to become a doctor, inspired by her father's condition.

-Her mum was born blind, while her dad's sight started to deteriorate after he developed Parkinson's around six years ago.
+Her mum was born blind, while her dad developed Parkinson's around six years ago.

 Cother wanted to "make her parents proud" with her GCSEs.